-One of the beauties of football that facilitates learning how to play football is the simple scoring system.
+The basic football rules for beginners start with understanding the football scoring system.
+One of the beauties of football that facilitates learning how to play football better is the simple scoring system.
 Of course, one of the basic rules of football is to understand the scoring system.
 The objective of the game is to score goals and the team that scores the most goals wins a match.
 In Cup competitions, if the scores are level after 90 minutes and injury time the match is extended by a further 30 minutes, in two halves of 15 minutes of play.
 If the scores are still level a penalty shootout takes place whereby each team takes five penalty kicks and the team that converts the most wins the match.
 If scores are tied after this process sudden death penalties take place and one miss followed by a conversion means the team that scored progress to the next round of a competition.
 In rare cases, some other elements of the game are used to determine the winner of a match and affect your football game.

 Other Key Events

 There are other events that influence how to play football.
 Goals scored to determine the match winner and are usually the only element of a scoring system.
 However, for any match, other key events are a guide to which is the better team.
 A side can outscore the opposition in all the areas but if they score fewer goals the match is lost.
 Goals alone count towards the match result but the following events can influence the progression of a match and the number of goals scored by each side:

 - Shots on target

 - Shots that miss the target

 - Fouls committed

 - % of ball possession